iomete/iom-docs/glossary/hash-buckets.md

 ---
 title: Hash Buckets
-description: Explore the concept of Hash Buckets, also known as hash tables or hash maps, as a powerful data structure in computing.
-Learn how hash buckets facilitate quick and efficient access to objects based on unique keys, optimizing data sorting and lookup processes.
+description: Hash Buckets, also known as hash tables or hash maps, are a powerful data structure in computing that allows for quick and efficient access to objects based on a unique key, such as a Social Security Number or account number.
 ---

 # Hash Buckets